 \section{Conclusion}

-In this paper, we proposed a set-based approach to the generative novel view synthesis (GNVS) problem.
-Not only are many camera trajectories of interest inherently difficult to order, but set-based generation may potentially alleviate the accumulation of errors in autoregressive generation.
-To this end, we devised a flexible set-to-set generative model which both conditions on and outputs \textit{sets} of images, in a permutation-invariant manner.
-We evaluate the model using standard NVS metrics and datasets, obtaining improved image quality.
-We also demonstrated even larger improvements when generating particularly challenging view sets, including cyclic paths (which induce loop inconsistencies) and binocular trajectories (which are not naturally ordered).
+In this paper, we presented a set-based approach for generative novel view synthesis (GNVS).
+Not only are many camera view-sets of interest inherently difficult to order, but set-based generation can help alleviate the accumulation of errors in autoregressive generation.
+To this end, we devised a flexible set-to-set generative model which both conditions on and generates \textit{sets} of images, in a permutation-invariant manner.
+We evaluated the model using standard NVS metrics and datasets, obtaining improved image quality.
+We also demonstrated even larger improvements when generating particularly challenging view-sets, including cyclic paths (which induce loop inconsistencies in prior methods) and binocular trajectories (which are not naturally ordered).
 We believe that this approach can help mitigate common problems with image-based GNVS, and form the foundation for future GNVS techniques generally.